MihaiZrf/DogBreedClassifier/README.md

 Follow this steps if you want to train the model yourself:
   - Install required libraries with "pip install -r requirements.txt".
   - Go to https://www.kaggle.com/competitions/dog-breed-identification/data and press "Download All" at the bottom of the page.
-After downloading the data, unzip the folder and rename it "Data".
+After downloading the data unzip the folder and rename it "Data".
   - Run classifier_model.py and wait for the results.